 If the clay still cracks then don´t panic.
-You can fix crackes in air-dry clay quite easily.
+You can fix cracks in air-dry clay quite easily.
 You can read how to fix cracks in air-dry clay in another guide that I wrote.
-You will learn how to succesfully fix cracks of any size.
+You will learn how to successfully fix cracks of any size.

 What Types of Air Dry Clay Are Available?

 There are a number of different brands available including Pearl Paperclay, Creative Paperclay, Activa Plus Air Dry Clay, and Crayola Model Magic which is perfect for sculpting with children.